 What is the nicest beach destination in Bali?
 With so much choice, it can be overwhelming and that is why we list the options for you.
 From hip beach destinations to sleeping surf villages and hidden gems: Bali has it all.
-We are happy to help you figure out which beach destination suits you best!
+I’m happy to help you find the best beaches in Bali and figure out which beach destination suits you best!

 1. CHILLING OUT IN SANUR

-Sanur is a fairly quiet resort.
+Sanur is a fairly quiet resort and one of the most famous beaches in Bali.
 Many couples come to Sanur and to be honest, it also attracts an older crowd.
 Bars such as Lingalonga and Casablanca bring life to the brewery.
 Sanur is also becoming increasingly popular among surfers because it is not a busy surf spot and so there is a lot of room to catch waves.
 Surfers relocate to Sanur (and Serangan) in particular from November to March, as the beaches on the west coast are too polluted.
 Due to the strong wind in the months of May to September, Sanur is again a popular spot for wind and kite surfers in those months.
 You will also find the most beautiful sunrises on this side of the island.
 If you are an early bird, then you are lucky!
 Oh, and Sanur also has the most beautiful yoga school on the island.

 2. Uluwatu Beach

 Uluwatu Beach doesn’t actually exist.
-Here are the beaches at the Uluwatu Temple.
+There are beaches at the Uluwatu Temple.
 With beautiful names such as Nyang Nyang Beach and Pantai Nunggalan.
 Both are south of the temple and are easy to reach.

 4. Dreamland Beach